REST (before you have to).

 2. Meditation or mindfulness

-3. Restorative yoga & yoga Nidra
+3. Restorative yoga & Yin yoga (click here for a free class)

 4. Massage / intentional touch